Telfast 180 mg film-coated tablets

-As with most new medicinal products there is only limited data in the older people and renally or hepatically impaired patients.
-Fexofenadine hydrochloride should be administered with care in these special groups.
+There is only limited data in the older people and renally or hepatically impaired patients.
+Fexofenadine hydrochloride should be administered with care in these special groups (see Section 4.2).

 Patients with a history of or ongoing cardiovascular disease should be warned that, antihistamines as a medicine class, have been associated with the adverse reactions, tachycardia and palpitations (see section 4.8).

 This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially 'sodium-free'.